AHMEDMOM1/MyLibs/README.md

 -----

-## 📅 MyDateLibrary: Mastering Dates and Times
+## 📅 DateLibrary: Mastering Dates and Times

 The **MyDateLibrary** is your go-to solution for comprehensive date management in C++.
 It provides a powerful and intuitive `Date` class that encapsulates all the essential functionalities for working with dates, from basic properties to complex calculations.